 Embarking on a journey of building your own startup can be the most crucial decision you make all year.
 It is not just a matter of creating a company but also of deciding when you want to run it by yourself or have partners running it with you.
-A Limited Liability Partnership is a business structure in the UK that enables one of the partners to have unlimited liability in the company while the other partner might have investment without being liable in the business.
+A limited liability partnership (LLP) is a business structure in the UK that enables one of the partners to have unlimited liability in the company while the other partner might have investment without being liable in the business.

 If you are just starting, LLP can be a good option in order to establish a small or medium-sized business.
 However, like all kinds of business programs, Limited Liability Partnership also has its share of pros and cons.
 Here they are!